Japanese domestic market (JDM) Logo

 Japanese Domestic Market (JDM) Symbol

 The requirements put forth by the JDM culture for passenger transport for domestic use differ from those applied to exported cars.
-However, this rule only applies to goods, as the logo is understandable to domestic and foreign consumers.
-It is based on purely Japanese images, easily decipherable.
+However, this rule applies only to goods, as the logo is understandable to both domestic and foreign consumers.
+It is based on purely Japanese images and is easily decipherable.
 The emblem plays out several key nuances:

 • the unofficial name of Japan (Land of the Rising Sun);